What are the Australia visa requirements?

 - Applicants for the Electronic Travel Authority (subclass 601) and e-Visitor (subclass 651) must have a valid passport from eligible countries.

 - Applicants for all Australia Visitor visas must prove that they do not intend to reside permanently in this country.

-- For transit visa, The employer must provide a letter containing the applicant’s name, the name of the company employing the applicant, the name of the ship the applicant will join, the date of entry into Australia, the port, and date the applicant will join the ship.
+- For a transit visa, The employer must provide a letter containing the applicant’s name, the name of the company employing the applicant, the name of the ship the applicant will join, the date of entry into Australia, the port, and the date the applicant will join the ship.